Giannis and Thymios Retzos: Escape abroad and arrest

 Due to the many errors on the authorities' part, the brothers' arrest was delayed.
 They fled abroad, and according to Athanasiadis-Novas: "After a long war council formed at the headquarters in Ioannina, a decision was made to arrest the two robbers.
 The measures they took were so pompous that all the attendees were absolutely sure that the next morning, either the Retzos would escape or they would evade the authorities, and the police would never capture them.."
 After realizing they were about to be arrested, Giannis and Thymios fled Ioannina and went to Albania.
-After obtaining Albanian passports for a large sum of money, Giannis renamed himself to Athanasios Nikolas Tsikos and Thymios to Nikolas Petre Dissos, crossing into Italy and a few days later, catching a train bound for Serbia.
+After obtaining Albanian passports for a large sum of money, Giannis renamed himself as Athanasios Nikolas Tsikos and Thymios as Nikolas Petre Dissos, crossing into Italy and a few days later, catching a train bound for Serbia.
 Greek officers learned that the Retzos were in Serbia and tried, with the Serbian government's permission, to capture them, but failed.
 Two brothers then fled to Romania, where they were briefly arrested but managed to escape again, eventually ending up in Varna, Bulgaria, where they presented themselves as grain traders and opened an import-export office.
 They were finally arrested there in the autumn of 1928 by Greek police, in collaboration with their Bulgarian colleagues and the important help of the Romanian Security General Inspector Strati Stratilescu.
 In November 1928, they were extradited by train to Greece.